TPT-Loane/TPT-Loane/pull_request_template.md

 ## Pull request

-Always have at least one or two people review your code.
+Always have at least two people review your code.

 ### If review is sent back